a group of people sitting on the ground watching a movie

 Both medical and mental health professionals typically support individuals undergoing drug or alcohol detox and rehab.
 Doctors can provide medications to assist the detox process.
 And therapists offer individual and group therapy sessions to help identify and address the root causes of the addiction, develop healthier habits, and lay a strong foundation for lasting sobriety.

-Socal Sunrise is a dual diagnoses treatment center in southern California that provides comprehensive addiction services—detox, rehab, and aftercare—for all common substances.
+SoCal Sunrise is a dual diagnoses treatment center in southern California that provides comprehensive addiction services—detox, rehab, and aftercare—for all common substances.

 Our dedicated team of experts employs a combination of traditional and holistic methods for healing the mind and body, bringing balance back into our patients’ lives.
 These healing modalities—rooted in principles of effective treatment—include: 10